toiletpapar/infrastructure/docs/baremetal/pi/b01-pi-dns.md

 * `empty-zones-enable yes` to ensure that reverse mapped private IPs (e.g. 192.168.0.10) that are not resolve aren't forwarded to the public network
 * Add `max-cache-size` for this particular project because a registry service is ran on the same host
 * Add all `category default` logs to the `default_log` channel.
 This channel rotates from 3 files of size 250k to `/var/cache/bind/log/named/default.log`.
 It only contains `warning` logs and up.
-* Define the zones for which this DNS server is authoritative (forwarding everything else): `localhost`, `0.0.127.in-addr.arpa`, `smithers.private`, `0.168.192.in-addr.arpa`

 #### Zones (named.conf.local/named.conf.default-zones)
-Describes the areas for which this DNS server is authoritative
+Define the zones for which this DNS server is authoritative (forwarding everything else): `localhost`, `0.0.127.in-addr.arpa`, `smithers.private`, `0.168.192.in-addr.arpa`
 * [By default-zones] localhost - Specifies how `localhost` should resolve (e.g. to `127.0.0.1`)
 * [By default-zones] 0.0.127.in-addr.arpa - Reverse map zone that specifies how `127.0.0.1` should map to `localhost`
 * smithers.private - Specifies how to resolve `smithers.private`